Theory of fructification

-In economics, the theory of fructification is a theory of the interest rate which was proposed by French economist and finance minister Anne Robert Jacques Turgot.
-The term theory of fructification is due to Eugen von Böhm-Bawerk who considered Turgot as the first economist who tried to develop a scientific explanation of the interest rate.
+In economics, the theory of fructification is a theory of the interest rate which was proposed by French economist and finance minister Anne Robert Jacques Turgot in his 1770 book Reflections on the Formation and Distribution of Wealth.
+The term theory of fructification is due to Eugen von Böhm-Bawerk, who considered Turgot as the first economist who tried to develop a scientific explanation of the interest rate.

-According to Turgot, a capitalist can either lend his money, or employ it in the purchase of a plot of land.
+According to Turgot, a capitalist can either lend his money or employ it to purchase a plot of land.
 Because fruitful land yields an annual rent forever, its price is given by the formula of a perpetual annuity: If A denotes the land's annual rent and r denotes the interest rate, the land price is simply A/r.
 From this formula, Turgot concluded that "the lower the interest rate, the more valuable is the land."
 Specifically, if the interest rate approached zero, the land price would become infinite.
-Because land prices must be finite, it follows that the interest rate is strictly positive.
-Turgot argued also that the mechanism which keeps interest rates above zero crowds out inefficient capital formation.
+Because land prices must be finite, the interest rate must be strictly positive.
+Turgot also argued that the mechanism that keeps interest rates above zero crowds out inefficient capital formation.

-Henry George believed that a fructification theory which centered around a "reproductive or vital force of nature" was the cause of interest rates.
+Henry George believed that a fructification theory, which centered around a "reproductive or vital force of nature", was the cause of interest rates.

-George's theory was different from Turgot's theory, since George believed that interest could also arise from natural improvements in capital, not just from land itself.

-For example, farm animals or grain which can grow and reproduce would theoretically be able to create interest under George's theory, even if all land became common property.
+George's theory differed from Turgot's, since George believed that interest could also arise from natural improvements in capital, not just from land itself.
+For example, farm animals or grain that can grow and reproduce would, under George's theory, theoretically be able to create interest, even if all land became common property.

 "Thus interest springs from the power of increase which the reproductive forces of nature, and the in effect analogous capacity for exchange, give to capital.
 It is not an arbitrary, but a natural thing; it is not the result of a particular social organization, but of laws of the universe which underlie society.
 It is, therefore, just."